Great news! Knox College is once again included as one of the top colleges in the United States in The Prince...

 Galesburg, IL 61401-4999

-On October 23rd, Knox will host a campus-wide Day of Dialogue for students, faculty, and staff.
-The event will feature a keynote address and dialogues designed to introduce and expand our understanding, awareness, and skills to collaboratively address the political and social challenges of our time.
+Knox hosts a campus-wide Day of Dialogue for students, faculty, and staff.
+The Day of Dialogue is part of Knox's annual event calendar where classes are suspended for the day and dialogue sessions are conducted to expand our understanding, awareness, and skills as a community to collaboratively address the political and social challenges of our time.

 April 14, 2021 - Day of Dialogue

 10 am - 11 am CST: Keynote Address by Dr Bettina Love

 1:30 pm - 3 pm CST: Our Identities within education (Dialogue Session 1)

 3:15 pm - 4:45 pm CST: Institutional values and accountability (Dialogue Session 2)

 This year, Day of Dialogue is on April 14.
 Although the event will be held virtually, the Multicultural Student Advisory Council and the Campus Diversity Committee have planned an exciting slate of events.
 Our goal is to create time and space for people—particularly those whose paths may not always cross—to discuss issues that are relevant to our lives at Knox and our engagement with other communities in Galesburg and beyond.